foyiogu/wizer-library/README.md

 For ease of use and to test the functionality, I have made documents of the endpoints here

-### Full PostMan documentation can be found [here](https://documenter.getpostman.com/view/15910567/Tzz7PHri)

-After running the Application, You can also see the documentation on swagger and test the end points
+After running the Application, You can see the documentation on swagger and test the end points

 ### Full Swagger documentation can be found [here](http://localhost:8080/swagger-ui/)